Currency

 Do I need a visa to work in Singapore from China?

 Employment Pass for professionals (min S$5,000 salary).
 S Pass for mid-skilled.
 Dependent passes available.
-For EU citizens: Same as non-EU.
+If you hold an EU passport: Same as non-EU.
 Work visa required.
 90-day tourist visa-free..
-Typical processing time: 3-8 weeks.
-Always verify current requirements with the official Singapore immigration authority.
+Expect processing to take 3-8 weeks.
+Double-check the current rules with the Singapore immigration authority before you book anything.

-How does healthcare work in Singapore for expats?
+How does healthcare work in Singapore once you arrive?

-Singapore has a Public + Mandatory Savings (Medisave) healthcare system.
+Singapore runs a Public + Mandatory Savings (Medisave) system.
 CPF Medisave covers basic care.
 Private insurance common for comprehensive coverage.
 World-class hospitals.
-Monthly public healthcare costs approximately S$0, while private insurance averages S$200/month.
+Public coverage is roughly S$0 a month.
+Private sits around S$200.

 How much tax will I pay in Singapore?

-What should I budget for relocation from China to Singapore?
+What up-front money do I need to move from China to Singapore?

-Plan for a rental deposit of 2 month(s) of rent plus 1 month(s) agency fee.
-Registration and administrative costs are around S$0.
+Budget 2 month(s) of rent for the deposit, plus another 1 month(s) for the agency fee.
+Registration and paperwork usually come in around S$0.
 Usually 1-2 months deposit.
 Agent fee ~0.5-1 month.
 Stamp duty on lease applies.